ktallett/planen/README.md

 - 🔒 Lock/unlock editing to prevent accidental changes
 - 🖥️ Desktop apps for Linux, Mac, and Windows (~3-5MB)
 - 🌐 Works offline - no internet required
+- 🔄 Automatic update notifications for web and desktop apps

 ## Web App